matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 ### Propagation of Profile Fields to Membership Events

 The existing fields, `avatar_url` and `displayname`, will continue to trigger state events in each room.
 These fields are replicated per-room via member events.
-Other fields, however, will **not** trigger state events in rooms.
-They will exist solely at the global level and are intended for storing metadata about the user that does not need to be replicated in each room.
+Custom fields, however, will **not** trigger state events in rooms and will exist solely at the global level for storing metadata about the user.

 - **avatar_url** and **displayname**: Changes to these fields will generate state events in all rooms the user is a member of.